sparkworks-id/ESP32-Arduino-STM32/QUECTEL-EC600K-CN-HTTPS-GET/README.md

 # HTTPS GET Request Using QUECTEL EC600K-CN

 In this project, we will make HTTPS Get Request with NO AUTHENTICATION using QUECTEL EC600K-CN 4G LTE modules.
+The request will be sent to the HTTPS server with an **RSA certificate**.

 ## Description
 This file contains a sketch about the demo of using the Quectel EC600K 4G LTE module to perform the HTTPS Get request process with NO AUTHENTICATION.
+The request will be sent to the HTTPS server with an **RSA certificate**.
 The EC600K 4G LTE module is connected to the ESP32 via UART2/SERIAL2 (GPIO16, GPIO17).

 ## Instruction
 - Before uploading the sketch, you can change the APN according to the APN of your cellular provider.